umijs/umi-request/README.md

   // 'maxCache' are the max number of requests to be cached, 0 means infinity.
   maxCache: 0,

+  // According to http protocal, request of GET used to get data from server, it's necessary to cache response data when server data update not frequently.
+We provide 'validateCache'
+  // for some cases that need to cache data with other method reqeust.
+  validateCache: (url, options) => { return options.method.toLowerCase() === 'get' },

   // 'requestType' umi-request will add headers and body according to the 'requestType' when the type of data is object or array.
   // 1. requestType === 'json' :(default )